ComputeHalacha/LuachElectron/README.md

 The data is stored either locally on the running device in an SQLite database, or remotely on Compute servers.

-A mobile React-Native version of Luach can be found at [here](https://github.com/ComputeHalacha/Luach).
+The mobile React-Native version of Luach can be found at [here](https://github.com/ComputeHalacha/Luach).
 The IOS version of this app is available for IOS users at [this link](https://itunes.apple.com/us/app/luach/id1259500420) An Android version can be found at [this link](https://play.google.com/store/apps/details?id=com.luachandroid).